CAD

 Some Canadian provinces and territories observe regional-specific holidays in addition to federal holidays.

-Canada’s federal employee benefits programs are administered by Employment and Social Development Canada (ESDC).
+Federal employee benefits in Canada are administered by Employment and Social Development Canada (ESDC).
 The ESDC is a coalition of government departments, including the Ministry of Labor, Ministry of Employment and Workforce Development, Ministry of Seniors, and Ministry of Families, Children, and Social Development.

 The ESDC provides and administers general health benefits, medical procedures, and labor force needs to Canadian residents.
 Health maintenance organizations collect contributions from employers and employees to maintain the Canadian Social Security scheme, which includes pensions, survivor benefits, short-term and long-term disability insurance, healthcare, and paid leave entitlements.